 Lack of Parallel Corpora.
 Repository-level translation struggles with misaligned source and target files, complicating cross-language verification.
-For example, translating Java code (Figure 2(a)) to C# is challenging without corresponding tests, especially for complex logic or edge cases.
+For example, validating the C# code translated from Java code (Figure 2(a)) is challenging without existing ground truth.
 One solution is translating high-coverage Java tests into C#, but preserving intent, coverage, and reliability remains difficult.
-Testing inconsistencies may undermine confidence in the translation.
+How to translate a set of unit tests once and use them to evaluate multiple independent translations by LLMs-or to compare translations generated by different models-is also a significant challenge.